-- 1.6 The planning system exists to manage the development and use of land in the public interest.
-The system is not to protect one persons rights against the activities of another.
+- 1.5 The planning system exists to manage the development and use of land in the public interest.
 The planning system can only achieve its objectives if planning controls are enforced when necessary.
 The enforcement of planning controls is therefore a fundamental part of the planning system, to monitor the proper implementation of planning decisions and to respond to development that arises without permission.
 The system relies on informed decision-making within a statutorily approved framework and policy context.
 As planning decisions affect the daily lives of individuals and the commercial interests of business and land owners it is not surprising that alleged breaches of planning control generate highly contentious situations.
 It is incumbent upon the Council to respond to these matters appropriately.
-Hambleton aims to do this by providing an efficient and effective planning enforcement service. - 1.7 The framework within which the Service operates is set out in this Local Enforcement Plan.
-The Plan has been formulated with regard to: the Planning Acts; the Planning Practice Guidance; relevant government guidance and circulars; the Council's Local Development Framework; the Human Rights Act and the Regulation of Investigatory Powers Act.
-The main elements of the legislative framework and guidance relating to enforcement are set out in
+Hambleton aims to do this by providing an efficient and effective planning enforcement service. - 1.6 The framework within which the Service operates is set out in this Local Enforcement Plan.
+The Plan has been formulated with regard to: the Planning Acts; the Governments' Enforcement Concordat; relevant government guidance and circulars; the Council's Local Development Framework; the Human Rights Act and the Regulation of Investigatory Powers Act.
+The main elements of the legislative framework and guidance relating to enforcement are set out in Annex A. The enforcement tools available to the Council in the exercise of its enforcement function are explained at Annex B.